Ruth George: Parliamentary career

 On Wednesday 27 March 2019, her Ten Minute Rule Bill calling for sky lanterns to be banned, after there had been some major fires, was passed.

 After just over two years in post, she was defeated by Conservative Robert Largan at the 2019 general election.

 Local government

 George was elected to represent Whaley Bridge on Derbyshire County Council in a February 2020 by-election.
-She was successfully re-elected at the 2021 Derbyshire County Council elections in May 2021, despite a challenge from former MP Edwina Currie.
+She was re-elected at the 2021 Derbyshire County Council elections in May 2021, despite a challenge from former MP Edwina Currie.
 Following the elections, George was elected Deputy Leader of the Labour Group on the council after her predecessor lost his seat.

+In February 2025, she was deselected by her local party ahead of the 2025 Derbyshire County Council election; she subsequently announced she would contest the election as an independent.
+On 1 May 2025 she was re-elected to Derbyshire County Council as an Independent in Whaley Bridge ward, gaining 57% of the votes cast.